keivrijdag/keivrijdag/README.md

 Date|Topic
 ---|---
-2019-04-08|Does the absence of division of labor in Higgs bosons prove they aren't social insects?
+2019-04-22|The effect of Easter on Giacomondays (spoiler: none!)
-2019-04-22|Dominance hierarchies in photons 2019-05-06|(last Giacomonday) [no topic yet, feel encouraged to submit one]
+2019-05-06|(last Giacomonday) Dominance hierarchies in photons

 Date|Topic|Location
 ---|---|---
-2019-05-24|(first KeiVrijdag)|Bij Kimmie (formerly: Aan De Amstel), Veemarktstraat 101 (close to Oosterpoort) 2019-05-24|[no topic yet, feel encouraged to submit one]|Merleyn, Meeuwerderweg 121
+2019-05-24|(first KeiVrijdag)  |Bij Kimmie (formerly: Aan De Amstel), Veemarktstraat 101 (close to Oosterpoort) 2019-06-07|[no topic yet, feel encouraged to submit one]|?
+2019-06-21|[no topic yet, feel encouraged to submit one]|Merleyn, Meeuwerderweg 121

 ## Discussed